polarsquad/kubernetes-basics-and-advanced/README.md

 ## Demos

 Demos are named day1/demo1_1.yaml, day2/demo1_2.yaml and so on.
-Ask for help in the Slack channel if you get stuck or encounter typos or other errors.

 ## Exercises

 Exercises are defined in day1/exercise.md, day2/exercise.md and so on.
-Same guidelines apply for asking help, please ask in the channel since someone else may have encountered the same issue.